apache/apisix/docs/en/latest/FAQ.md

 ## How to access APISIX Dashboard through APISIX proxy

-1. Keep APISIX and Admin API using different ports (or disable Admin API), for example, do the following configuration in `conf/config.yaml`.
+1. Keep the APISIX proxy port and Admin API port different(or disable Admin API).
+For example, do the following configuration in `conf/config.yaml`.

 The Admin API use a separate port 9180: